 If you’ve noticed prolonged tingling or numbness in your extremities, you might have neuropathy, a condition that affects the proper functioning of your peripheral nervous system.
-At Florida Medical Pain Management in St. Petersburg, New Port Richey, or Spring Hill, Florida, the team of dedicated pain management professionals provides excellent diagnostic and treatment services for neuropathy.
+At Florida Medical Pain Management in St. Petersburg, New Port Richey, or Spring Hill, Florida, the team of dedicated pain management professionals provides excellent diagnostic and treatment services.
 To learn more, schedule a visit today by calling the office nearest you or booking an appointment online.

 What is neuropathy?